59 Health Symptoms You Should Never Ignore

 This usually means your body is busy fighting off a minor illness, like a cold.
 Enlarged lymph node anywhere on your body—the sides of the neck, behind the ears, the armpits, and the groin are common sites—should send you to the doctor if they don’t return to normal after three to four weeks.
 Autoimmune disorders like lupus and rheumatoid arthritis can cause persistent swollen lymph nodes; so may infections like Lyme disease and HIV and cancers such as leukemia.

 If you feel down on a daily basis and it doesn’t improve after two weeks, seek help from your family doctor.
 Although you may be inclined to tough it out alone, depression can lead to physical health problems and social isolation.
 Risk factors include having another chronic medical condition, such as arthritis.
 Get emergency care if you’re thinking about hurting yourself; treatment can help.
 “Many people go through depression, recover and lead productive lives,” says Ottawa’s Paul Pageau, MD, former president of the Canadian Association of Emergency Physicians.
-Know these signs of high functioning depression.

 Weakness, numbness, or tingling in your arms and legs